Welcome Home (2020 film): Plot

-The plot of the film revolves around two young girls Anuja (Kashmira Irani) and Neha (Swarda Thigale) who are high school teachers and have been tasked to collect population data for the census.
-On their way to collect data, they come across a deserted house where a pregnant woman named Prerna (Tina Bhatia) welcomes them.
-The girls are taken hostages by an old man who has actually been assaulting the pregnant woman for a long time.
-The film shows how those girls struggle to escape from the house.
+The plot revolves around two young women, Anuja (Kashmira Irani) and Neha (Swarda Thigale), who are high school teachers and have been tasked with collecting population data for the census.
+On their way to collect the data, they arrive at a deserted house where a pregnant woman named Prerna (Tina Bhatia) welcomes them.
+When asked about the people who reside there, Prerna answers that there are four people in the house: Prerna, her grandmother, an old man, and Bhola (the cook).
+One of the women points towards her baby bump and asks her if it will be her first born.
+Prerna replies with a no, and says that after being born, all the newborns cry for some time before hopelessly dying.
+Although skeptical, the two women leave.